amirouche/ff.js/README.md

 I know there is still a source of race condition when the code has concurrency involved (for instance via `setTimeout`).
 Right now, `ff.js` does not make it easy to do such things hence avoids those race conditions.
-Avoiding `setTimeout` makes it difficult, if not impossible, to implement progress bars.

-The result 350 lines of JavaScript that build a state manager for reactjs that use lot of functions (that might return (async?) functions).
+The result 350 lines of JavaScript that make a state manager for reactjs that use lot of functions (that might return (async?) functions).